3DTimeDataset/3DTime_pytorch_dataloader/README.md

 # Custom Pytorch Dataset loader script
 import REPET.VectorDataset as vd

-# The following script can be used to modify the G-code instruction vector content at runtime
+# The following script can be used to modify the G-code instruction vector content at runtime (it must be imported anyway)
 import REPET.UpdateVectors as UV

 # Dataset initialization (which might take up to a few minutes for the full dataset)